Purdue All-American Marching Band

-The Purdue "All-American" Marching Band (or AAMB) is the marching band of Purdue University and the main source of auxiliary entertainment for Purdue Boilermakers football games.
+The Purdue "All-American" Marching Band (or AAMB) is the marching band of Purdue University and performs at Purdue Boilermakers football games.
 The AAMB is also the official band of the Indianapolis 500 race, having held the position since 1919.

-The band has grown from an original 5 members to 389 members.
-The three most distinctive features of the AAMB are the Purdue Big Bass Drum, the Purdue Golden Girl featured twirler, and the "Block P," the first marching band field formation created in 1907.
+Since the founding of the band in 1886, the group has grown from an original 5 members to 395 members.

+Notable features of the band include the Purdue Big Bass Drum, the Purdue Golden Girl featured twirler, and the "Block P", which is the first marching band field formation created in 1907.

-History and Traditions
+History and traditions

-In 1886 the Purdue Student Army Training Corps formed a five-member drum corps to play music for the cadets during their morning conditioning marches.
-While operating without a director until 1904, the band had started playing at Purdue football games and had grown to over 50 members.
-However, during this time it played sporadically, as there was no consistent director.
-Additionally, the band received almost no training and had to provide most of their own equipment.
+In 1886, the Purdue Student Army Training Corps, forerunner of the Reserve Officers Training Corps, formed a five-member drum corps to play music for the cadets during their morning conditioning marches.
+Purdue fielded its first football team a year later, in 1887.
+The band began playing at games soon afterward.
+However, during this time it played sporadically, as there was no consistent director; it depended on finding a student or faculty member who was qualified to drill them.
+Additionally, the band received almost no training and had to provide most of their own equipment and support.
+Despite this, by 1902 it had grown to 50 members and had become partly self-supporting.
+Despite the lack of a full-time director, it was already known as one of the best college bands in the nation.

-The band's modern history began when in 1904, Paul Spotts Emrick, a freshman from Rochester, joined the band.
+The band's modern history began in 1904 when Paul Spotts Emrick, a freshman engineering student from Rochester, joined the band.
 His experience as a conductor resulted in his election as band president and director the next year.
 During his senior year at Purdue in 1907, the band became the first to break ranks and form a letter on the field—the famous Block "P".
 In a 1953 interview with the Lafayette Journal & Courier, Emrick recounted seeing geese fly over a lake in the fall, saying "usually, they'd fly in a 'V', but once in a while, they'd change formation and fly in various figures.
 I used to wonder if you could do that with men drilling."
 The "Block P" has been performed during each pre-game performance ever since its inception.

 Emrick stayed on as full-time director after his graduation in 1908.
 In 1921 Emrick commissioned the Leedy Manufacturing Company of Indianapolis to construct the world's largest bass drum.
 The "Big Bass Drum" has been a part of the marching band ever since.
 In 1935, during a Purdue football game at Northwestern University the band donned lights on their uniforms while performing at halftime.
 With the stadium lights turned off for the performance, the band drew such awe from radio broadcaster Ted Husing, he referred to them as a "truly All-American marching band," hence the current title of the band.

-Emrick retired in 1954, and to date the band has been under the direction of just five other men:
+Emrick retired in 1954, and to date the band has been under the direction of just four other men full time: